 - 5. Now activate your template set at Design > Template Sets by checking the box in the Active column for your template set.
 Make sure it is the only template set that is active (other than the default template set if in advanced mode). < - 6.
 View the "front side" and browse the site.
-You will most likely need to heavily modify the following 3 files so that the look of dynamic page content, and dynamic module content, match the look of the rest of your templates.
-This is where the HTML and CSS knowledge we mentioned at the top of the page comes in. - external/css/custom.css < even more so than the rest of the WIKI
+You will most likely need to heavily modify the external/css/theme_styles.css file so that the look of dynamic page content, and dynamic module content, match the look of the rest of your templates.
+This is where the HTML and CSS knowledge we mentioned at the top of the page comes in. <